-- How to file a small claims lawsuit in Fairfax, IA.
+- How to file a small claim filing in Fairfax, IA.

 - What to expect during a small claim hearing in Fairfax, IA.

-- How much going to small claims costs in Fairfax, IA.
+- How much does going to small claims costs in Fairfax, IA?

-How Do I File A Small Claims Lawsuit in Fairfax, IA County?
+How Do I File Small Claims in Fairfax, IA County?

 You can always sue an individual Fairfax, IA small claims court if they live in Fairfax, IA county.
 You can always sue a company in Fairfax, IA Small Claims Court if their business is located in Fairfax, IA county.